 Great work!
 Let’s move on!

-5. Create a Wise Bear
+5. How to Create a Wise Bear

 Start making a bear’s face from a 60 x 60 px circle.
 Move both side anchor points down and drag the top anchor point up, making the head look like an egg.